Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels: A Two-Stage Constrained Coding Scheme

 \section{A Two-Stage Constrained Coding Scheme}

 The results summarized in the previous sections provide lower and upper bounds on rates of $(d,\infty)$-RLL constrained {subcodes} of RM codes of rate $R$.
 In particular, Theorem \ref{thm:rm} identifies linear subcodes of RM codes of rate $2^{-\left \lceil \log_2(d+1)\right \rceil} \cdot R$, and for the special case when $d=1$, Theorem \ref{thm:nonlin} improves upon this lower bound, for a range of $R$ values, by proving the existence of (non-linear) subcodes of rate at least $\max\left(0,R-\frac38\right)$.
-Furthermore, using the bit-MAP decoders corresponding to the parent RM codes, we observe that these rates are achievable over $(d,\infty)$-RLL input-constrained BMS channels, so long as $R<C$, where $C$ is the capacity of the unconstrained BMS channel.
+Furthermore, using the bit-MAP or block-MAP decoders corresponding to the parent RM codes, we observe that these rates are achievable over $(d,\infty)$-RLL input-constrained BMS channels, so long as $R<C$, where $C$ is the capacity of the unconstrained BMS channel.
 In this section, we provide another explicit construction of $(d,\infty)$-RLL constrained codes via a concatenated (or two-stage) coding scheme, the outer code of which is a systematic RM code of rate $R$, and the inner code of which employs the $(d,\infty)$-RLL constrained subcodes identified in Theorem \ref{thm:rm}.
 The strategy behind our coding scheme is very similar to the ``reversed concatenation'' scheme that is used to limit error propagation while decoding constrained codes over noisy channels (see \cite{Bliss, Mansuripur, Imm97, FC98} and Section 8.5 in \cite{Roth}).
-However, to keep the exposition self-contained, we describe the scheme from first principles, here.
-We then derive a rate lower bound for this scheme (see Theorem \ref{thm:rmcosets}), and prove that this lower bound is achievable (with bit-error probabilities going to zero as the blocklength goes to infinity) over $(d,\infty)$-RLL input-constrained BMS channels, if $R<C$.
-Hence, the lower bound given in Theorem \ref{thm:rmcosets} is achievable, when $R\in (0,1)$ is replaced by $C$.
+However, to keep the exposition self-contained, we describe the scheme from first principles here.
+We then derive a rate lower bound for this scheme (see Theorem \ref{thm:rmcosets}), and prove that this lower bound is achievable, under \emph{block-MAP} decoding over $(d,\infty)$-RLL input-constrained BMS channels, if $R<C$.
+Hence, the lower bound given in Theorem \ref{thm:rmcosets} is achievable, when $R\in (0,1)$ is replaced by $C$. {Note that here we use the fact that RM codes achieve any rate $R<C$, under block-MAP decoding (see \cite{abbesandon}).}